PleiadesBUW/PleiadesUserDocumentation/slurm/basics.md

 - **short**, intended for development and tests, with a default time limit of 1 hour and a maximum of 12 hours
 - **long**, with a default time limit of 7 days.
 Only 30 nodes at a time are allowed to execute in this partition, since this is intended for exceptional cases where jobs cannot be shortened below 3 days or composited with job dependencies where a subsequent job continues the operation.
 - **gpu**, with a time limit of 3 days.
 See [Using GPUs](gpu) for more information on how to submit jobs with GPU resources
+- **gpusort**, with a time limit of 12 hours and a default time of 1 hour.
+It is limited to at most 16 GPUs per job.
+The gpushort partition has a higher priority than the **gpu** partition to facilitate short jobs, developments and tests.
+See [Using GPUs](gpu) for more information on how to submit jobs with GPU resources

 Think of partitions as a set of worker nodes, which are available to execute your jobs.
 You can check the partition configuration yourself with `scontrol show partition`.